yamunah96/Pictoblox/README.md

 1. Fork this repository.
 2. Create a branch: `git checkout -b feature/new-project`.
 3. Add your project in the relevant category folder with a `README.md`.
-4. Commit changes: `git commit -m 'Add new project: Project Name'`.
+4. Commit changes: `git commit -m 'Add new project: Project Name'.
 5. Push: `git push origin feature/new-project`.
 6. Open a pull request.